-- · White (black for KS4) Beckfoot polo shirt with school logo. - Blue (black for KS4) Beckfoot sweatshirt with school logo. - Black tailored school trousers appropriate for school wear.
-No studs, leggings (stretch fabrics or Lycra), cropped trousers or jeans. - Shoes should be traditional school style without any logo.
-No trainers, canvas shoes or fashion wear. - Skirts should be traditional school style and knee length.
-No stretch fabrics or Lycra. - · Black full length plain socks, or plain black or flesh coloured tights.
-Sports socks should not be worn with school uniform. - Excessive jewellery, make up and acrylic nails are not allowed. - Hair colour should be natural in its entirety.
-No extreme styles or tramlines - One stud in each earlobe and/or nose stud is permitted.
-Other facial or body piercings are not allowed. - · Lanyards should be worn as part of our uniform. - · Outdoor coats and PE hoodies must not be worn in the building. - Headscarves may be worn for religious purposes and should be either plain navy blue (KS3) or plain black
+- White (black for KS4) Beckfoot polo shirt with school logo. - Blue (black for KS4) Beckfoot sweatshirt with school logo - Black tailored school trousers appropriate for school wear.
+No study, leggings (stretch fabrics or Lycra), cropped - Shoes should be traditional school style without any logo.
+No trainers, canvas shoes or fashion wear.
+Skirts should be traditional school style and knee length.
+No stretch fabrics or Lycra.
+Black full length plain socks, or plain black or flesh coloured tights.
+Sports socks should not be worn - uniform.
+Excessive jewellery, make up and acrylic nails are not allowed - Hair colour should be natural in its entirety.
+No extreme styles or tramlines - · One stud in each earlobe and/or nose stud is permitted.
+Other facial or body piercings are not allowed. - · Lanyards should be worn as part of our uniform. - Outdoor coats and PE hoodies must not be worn in the building.
+Headscarves may be worn for religious purposes and should be either plain navy blue (KS3) or plain black (KS4).

-Compulsory items for PE

-Top half:

-- · Beckfoot branded polo shirt (choice of fitted or lose option)
+- Beckfoot branded polo shirt (choice of fitted or loose option)

-- Optional Beckfoot branded rugby shirt
+- · Optional Beckfoot branded rugby shirt Optional Beckfoot branded hoodie

-- · Optional Beckfoot branded hoodie
+- Optional Beckfoot branded

 Bottom half (choice of):

-- · Beckfoot branded leggings
+Beckfoot branded leggings

-- · Beckfoot branded skort · Beckfoot shorts
+Beckfoot branded skort

+Beckfoot shorts

-- Plain navy blue tracksuit bottoms (small logo allowed but not overt branding)
+- Plain navy blue tracksuit bottoms (small logo allowed but not overt branding) Footwear:

 - Beckfoot branded navy blue long socks

-- · Plain white sports socks
+- Plain white sports socks

-- · Trainers (no pumps)
+Trainers (no pumps)

-Other

-- Shinpads are compulsory for football and hockey lessons - All jewellery must be removed for PE lessons (in exceptional circumstances, where jewellery cannot be removed, own tape and a note must be provided) - · Hair bobbles/clips/bands required to keep hair out of face - · Navy blue base layers may be worn in winter
+- All jewellery must be removed for PE lessons Hair bobbles/clips/bands required to keep hair out of face - · Navy blue base layers may be worn in winter - Mouthguards are highly recommended for rugby lessons and extracurricular.
+For those playing Hockey at extra-curricular, mouthguards are compulsory - Studded boots are also highly recommended for rugby on the grass.

-PE kit must be brought to every lesson even if the learner cannot participate in a practical capacity.
-Please see PE PLS for further enjoylearnsucceed
+Following our governing body; AFPE (Association for Physical Education) and Bradford Council guidance, students must remove all jewellery for PE lessons.
+We will no longer be allowing students to use tape to cover piercings as this does not sufficiently prevent injury.
+Any student that does not remove jewellery will not be able to participate in practical PE lessons.